FUNdoing - Activities for Team Builders

 Picture

-Recently my nieces showed me Spot It (click to find/buy Spot It on Amazon - look for the video link for game idea).
+My nieces introduced me to Spot It Classic (Called Dobble in the European marketplace – and the origin of the game) in early 2012.
 An ingenious little card game.
-There are 55 cards in the metal tin, each one is decorated with eight symbols.
+There are 55 cards in the metal tin, each card is decorated with eight symbols.
 Any two cards pulled from the deck will have one "and only one" matching symbol.

-Icebreaker Activity: For a group of 10 to 55 people, give each person a Spot It card (I'm thinking this will be good for those times when participants do not all arrive to a program or workshop at the same time - after the game begins and new players arrive, give them a card and ask them to go into the crowd and find someone to help them understand how the game is played).
+Icebreaker Activity: For a group of 10 to 55 people, give each person a Spot It card (A good activity for those times when participants do not all arrive to a program or workshop at the same time - after the game begins and new players arrive, give them a card and ask them to go into the crowd and find someone to help them understand how the game is played).
 Back to it!

 Be sure to jump in and play as well so you can get to know some of your participants and they can get to know you a little.
 Keep an eye on the energy of the group and conclude the activity before it runs out of fun.

-Other ideas for the Spot It cards?
-Comment below.
+Any other playful ideas for the Spot It or Ubuntu cards?
+Leave us a Comment below.

 JOIN